OrangeBird295/Mutiple_AutoClick/README.md

 # OrangeBird295/Demo_git

 It is a program created to play nft games when you have to sit and click buttons all the time.
+The program is not yet complete, for example, it accepts a function from the keyboard, but it works for its intended purpose.
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install.